Náměšť na Hané: Sights

 The main landmark is the Náměšť na Hané Castle.
 It was built in the Baroque style in 1760–1763 for Count Ferdinand Bonaventura Harrach.
 The castle is surrounded by a circular park with an area of 2.5 ha.
 Today the castle is open to the public and offers guided tours.

-The older castle is now called Lower Castle.
+The older castle is now called Dolní zámek ('lower castle').
 This small Renaissance castle was built in the 16th century and reconstructed in 1665, after it was damaged during the Thirty Years' War.
 From 1768, it was used as a textile manufacture, but soon it was changed to a malt house and it still serves this purpose today.

 The original Church of Saint Cunigunde was built in 1656 at the latest, but after 1869, it was demolished because of its poor state.
 The current Neo-Romanesque church was built in 1871–1873.

 Twin towns – sister cities

 Náměšť na Hané is twinned with: